Policies and Procedures

 4.7 Local Government Pension Scheme

 4.7.1 Subject to certain eligibility rules, employees are automatically enrolled into the Local Government Pension Scheme (LGPS) on commencement.
 Employees not eligible for automatic enrolment have the right to opt in to scheme membership.
 Employees’ contribution rates are set by the LGPS regulations and range from 5.5% to 12.5% of pensionable pay depending on actual salary level.
-The Council’s employer contribution rate is set by the actuaries appointed by the Dyfed Pension Fund following each triennial fund valuation.
+PCC’s employer contribution rate is set by the actuaries appointed by the Dyfed Pension Fund following each triennial fund valuation, and for 2026-27 to 2028-29 this will be 12.5%.

 4.7.3 Under the LGPS regulations, employing authorities have a number of discretionary powers on which they are required to prepare a written policy statement.
-Pembrokeshire County Council’s written policy statement is attached at Appendix D as updated in compliance with Local Government Pension Scheme (LGPS) (Amendment) Regulations 2018.
+PCC’s written policy statement is attached at Appendix D as updated in compliance with Local Government Pension Scheme (LGPS) (Amendment) Regulations 2018.

 4.8 Other employee benefits

-4.8.1 The Council offers staff benefits in line with its statutory obligations and employment good practice, such as expense reimbursement for eye tests for users of display screen equipment at work, and salary sacrifice schemes including childcare vouchers and Cycle to Work and Car Salary Sacrifice Scheme.
-In 2020 we signed up to an employee benefits platform which allows our staff access to a wide range of retail and leisure discounts.
+4.8.1 PCC offers staff benefits in line with its statutory obligations and employment good practice, such as expense reimbursement for eye tests for users of display screen equipment at work, and salary sacrifice schemes including childcare vouchers, Cycle to Work and Car Salary Sacrifice Scheme.
+In 2025 PCC signed up to an employee benefits platform which allows our staff access to a wide range of retail and leisure discounts, alongside wellbeing tools.

 5. Chief Officer remuneration